-The Trustee, having considered these reports alongside the reports received from the Fund's appointed auditor, CLA Evelyn Partners Limited, has concluded that the Fund's core financial transactions have been processed promptly and accurately during the Fund year.
+The Trustee, having considered these reports alongside the reports received from the Fund's appointed auditor, Evelyn Partners LLP, has concluded that the Fund's core financial transactions have been processed promptly and accurately during the Fund year.

 No member complaints were received during the Fund year.
-More widely in relation to performance against the agreed service level, the administrator completed 73% of cases within the service level agreement over the period 1 April 2022 to 31 March 2023 which is below the target set by the Trustee and administrators.
-The Trustee has been closely monitoring the service provided by the administrator to agree the necessary actions required to ensure these levels improve over the forthcoming year.
+More widely in relation to performance against the agreed service level, the administrator completed 84% of cases within the service level agreement over the period 1 April 2023 to 31 March 2024 which is below the target set by the Trustee and administrators.
+However, the Trustee observed improvement in this area as the year progressed The Trustee will be closely monitoring the support provided by the administrator to ensure these improved levels continue over the forthcoming year.